Lycosura: Significance of the site

 Pausanias relates that the Despoina sculptural group was created by the eminent Hellenistic artist Damophon of Messene.
 While Damophon has been placed at dates varying from the fourth century BCE to the age of Hadrian in the second century, now it generally is accepted that he was active in the second century BCE, two centuries after the construction of the temple.
 Pausanias also states that the statues of Despoina and Demeter were worked from a single piece of marble without any use of iron clamps or mortar.
 As these statues are acrolithic in construction, this statement is manifestly incorrect, rendering his attribution of the group to Damophon equally suspect.
 At the time of Pausanias' visit, the sculptures would have been three hundred or more years old; no one with certain knowledge of their origins was alive.
-As much of what has been written concerning the style of Damophon relies on these sculptures, their attribution of no little importance.
+As much of what has been written concerning the style of Damophon relies on these sculptures, their attribution is of no little importance.